Future Security Lab

 The project manager of Future Security Lab is Prof. Dr. Lars Gerhold.
-The head of the Research Forum on Public Safety and Security, Roman Peperhove, is also responsible for the content of Future Security Lab while Helga Jäckel and Hagen Tischer are employed as scientific staff members.
+The head of the Future Security Lab, Ann-Kathrin Lindner, is also responsible for the content of Future Security Lab while Samuel Domiks is in charge of everything technological.

 Tel +49 30 838 62914